Introduction to Zero Trust Wi-Fi

 1. Identity and Access Management (IAM)

-Identity and Access Management (IAM) plays a central role in Zero Trust Wi-Fi architecture by verifying every user identity and device before they connect to the wireless network.
-This process involves authenticating each entity through Wi-Fi–specific mechanisms such as WPA3-Enterprise, 802.1X, and RADIUS, confirming that they are who they claim to be.
-Importantly, IAM does more than just check credentials — it also validates device health and contextual factors (location, time of day, device type) to ensure that only trusted devices and users connect to the SSID.
+Identity and Access Management (IAM) plays a central role in Zero Trust architecture by verifying the identity of every user and device before granting access to the network.
+This process involves authenticating each entity to confirm that they are who they claim to be.
+It’s not just about checking credentials; IAM verifies device health and other contextual factors to ensure that only trusted devices and users can connect.
+By enforcing these controls, IAM ensures that only authenticated users and devices can access resources, helping to prevent unauthorized access and contain potential breaches.

-Multi-factor authentication (MFA) and single sign-on (SSO) are key IAM tools within Zero Trust Wi-Fi.
-MFA adds an extra layer of protection by requiring users to verify themselves through an additional step, such as a one-time code or push notification, when connecting to the Wi-Fi network.
-SSO simplifies the user experience by allowing them to use a single user identity across both Wi-Fi access and enterprise applications, reducing password fatigue while centralizing control.
+Multi-factor authentication (MFA) and single sign-on (SSO) are key tools for solid Zero Trust architecture.
+MFA adds an extra layer of security by requiring users to provide additional verification, such as a code sent to their phone, alongside their password.
+SSO simplifies the user experience by allowing them to access multiple applications with a single set of credentials, reducing the risk of password fatigue while maintaining security.

 2. Network segmentation and micro-segmentation